Chase d'Arnaud, Outfield, Boston Red Sox

 College: Pepperdine University

-Chase d'Arnaud, outfielder for the Atlanta Braves, was first drafted in 2005 by the Los Angeles Dodgers but he opted instead to play for Pepperdine University.
+Chase d'Arnaud, outfielder for the Boston Red Sox, was first drafted in 2005 by the Los Angeles Dodgers but he opted instead to play for Pepperdine University.
 Three years later, he was drafted by the Pittsburgh Pirates.
 He played in the Pirates' minor league system from 2008 through part of 2011.

 d'Arnaud joined the Pirates for a career high 48 games in 2011.
 He had 31 hits and a .217 batting average.
 He also played in 78 games in the minors.
 The following season, he played in just 8 games with the Pirates, spending most of the season back in the minors.
 He had surgery for a torn ligament in his thumb in 2013 and he spent the season on the DL and playing in the minors.
 In 2014, he was again primarily a minor league player, joining the Pirates for just 8 games.